-6 A revised "working budget", established in November, was used throughout the rest of the school γear and approved in June.
+6 A revised "working budget", established in Februarγ, was used throughout the rest of the school γear and approved board approved in April.

 Enrollment typically begins low, raising through second quarter.
-FY21 showed relatively low enrollment attributed, at least in part, to distance learning during COVID-19.
+FY22 showed much healthier enrollment than the prior 4 years.